 Shelby Law Ruttan

-Hi Brianna, in the blog post, under tips, I state that you will need about 9-1/2 pounds of tomatoes.
+Hi Brianna, in the blog post, under tips, I state that you will need about 9-1/2 cups of tomatoes.

 Brianna